About the Course

 Tools and materials are included in the course.

-Biscuits, tea and coffee and water are provided.
+Snacks, tea and coffee and water are provided.

 Mudchute Park & Farm has its own Cafè and their products are all farm sourced and of high quality.